isabella232/studio-appstore-service/README.md

   ```
 **ServerFilePath** config file

-In the archive "PluginsConfig" folder corresponds to the "LocalFolderPath" set in the example settings file. **If you don't want to set the json file in another path just edit the existing json file from the folder and paste the "ConfigurationSettings" in the existing appsettings.json**.
+In the archive, the "PluginsConfig" folder corresponds to the "LocalFolderPath" set in the example settings file. **If you don't want to set the json file in another path just edit the existing json file from the folder and paste the "ConfigurationSettings" into the existing appsettings.json**.

   **NetworkFilePath** config file

-Steps described above in the Server File Path case applies to the Network deploy case, however the value for "LocalFilePath" property the path will point to a network file path.
+The steps described in the Server File Path case above apply to the Network deploy case, however the value used for the "LocalFilePath" property should point to a network file path.
 Example: "\\\\Networkname\\Folder\\PluginsConfig"

-If you don't want to specify this properties in the file following properties should be added in **System environment variables**:
+If you don't want to specify this property in the file the following properties should be added in the **System environment variables**:

  ```
 1. APPSTOREINTEGRATION_LOCAL_FOLDERPATH